ryhor-abramovich/nyc-taxi-data-cleaning/README.md

 Using custom feature engineering (`hour`, `day`) and pivot tables aggregated by the **median tip ratio**, I uncovered distinct passenger behavior patterns.

+### Key Insights:

 $$\text{Tip Ratio} = \frac{\text{Tip Amount}}{\text{Fare Amount}} \times 100$$

-### Key Findings:
-1. **The Weekend Surge (Friday & Saturday Night):** A clear spike in generosity occurs between **00:00 and 04:00** on weekends, where the median tip ratio peaks at **26.5%**.
-Passengers returning from bars and restaurants are significantly more relaxed and prone to tipping higher.
-2. **The Business Standard (Weekdays):** Monday through Thursday daytime trips show a highly consistent median tip ratio of **24% to 25%**, reflecting standard tipping etiquette without emotional outliers.
+1. **The Rush Hour Dominance (Mon–Fri, 16:00–19:00):** Contrary to the initial hypothesis about weekend party-goers, data reveals that the highest and most consistent tip ratios occur during weekday evening rush hours.
+This is likely driven by corporate commuters and traffic gridlocks, where passengers are more inclined to tip higher.
+2. **The Weekend Late-Night Myth:** While weekend nights (Friday & Saturday, 00:00–04:00) do show steady tipping behavior, they do not surpass the structured volume of the weekday business rush hour.
 ---

 ## 🔍 Critical Analytical Note on Data Collection